David A. Cutner

 Julia L. Santo

 Julia's passion for Elder Law runs deep.
-During her breaks and summers off from college, Julia worked at the Babylon Beach House, an assisted living facility on Long Island.
-After spending four years working with the elder population, Julia came to realize that her calling in life was to work in Elder Law.
-She credits her time at the Beach House with molding her into the devoted, kind and compassionate advocate she is today.
+Julia began her career working with the aging population a decade ago at the Babylon Beach House, an assisted living residence on Long Island.
+The deep personal connections Julia forged with the residents during her time there helped her realize that her calling in life was to become an advocate for the aging population.
+She credits her time at the Beach House with molding her into the devoted, kind, and compassionate attorney she is today.

-Julia is admitted to practice law in the State of New York and is a member of the New York City Bar Association, and the New York State Bar Association, Elder Law Section.
+Julia is admitted to practice law in the State of New York.
+She is a member of the New York City Bar Association as well as the New York State Bar Association.
+An active New York State Bar Association member, Julia is currently serving as the Vice Co-Chair of the Continuing Legal Education Committee of the Trusts and Estates Section.
+She is also a member of the Medicaid Committee within the Elder Law and Special Needs Section.

 Julia graduated cum laude from Binghamton University with a Bachelor of Science in Human Development.
-Julia then received her Juris Doctorate from the Maurice A. Deane School of Law at Hofstra University.
-During her time at Hofstra, she served as the Head Research Editor for the American College of Trust and Estates Law Journal, a high level academic journal for practitioners of trusts and estates law.
-She was also personally selected by the Honorable Gail A. Prudenti to serve as a pro-bono student attorney in a special needs guardianship proceeding.
-Simultaneously, Julia worked as a law clerk at an Elder Law firm on Long Island.
+Julia then received her Juris Doctor from the Maurice A. Deane School of Law at Hofstra University.
+During her time at Hofstra, she served as the Head Research Editor for the American College of Trust and Estates Law Journal, a high-level academic journal for practitioners of trusts and estates law.